Fall

 6. Asbury Park

-Asbury Park is a coastal town with plenty of restaurants with diverse offerings, rich nightlife, and grand hotels.
+Asbury Park is a coastal town with plenty of restaurants, a rich nightlife, and grand hotels.
 You can enjoy shows at the Paramount Theatre or catch a live performance at The Stone Pony.
-Also, don’t miss the Silverball Museum, where you can try your hand at classic pinball games in retro arcades, and the Paranormal Museum.
+Also, don’t miss the Silverball Museum, where you can try your hand at classic pinball games in retro arcades, and the Paranormal Museum, which houses oddities for your amusement.

 7. Hoboken